Ikke-Lars/STR_26_27/README.md

 ### Identified issues:
 #### 1. Team 26-09 report:
 Columns have been evaluated wrongly, since it is claimed that their carrying capacity have been surpassed (and the building still stands).
- - a possible solution for this problem have been tackled by already completed tools (2520: IFC Column axial capacity analysis)
+ - a possible solution for this problem have been tackled by already completed tools (2520: IFC Column axial capacity analysis).
+But that is without any external loads implemented onto the column.

 #### 2. Team 26-08 Model/Tool:
 The model (& tools) are missing information for describing the support conditions of general structural elements.
 I.e the relationship between multiple structural elements cannot be described.